Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 Saket

 Yeah.
-Thanks for the opportunity and congratulations for excellent set.
-Sir, excluding Jammu, if I look at the CDO business.
-So what was the volume growth?
-Why?
-Oi, maybe I missed out.
-I think you said some number but maybe it’s not very clear because I think the price growth was negative.
-So any color on volume growth X of Jammu.
+Thanks for the opportunity and congratulations for an excellent set.
+Sir, excluding Jammu, if I look at the CDMO business, so what was the volume growth Y-o-Y?
+Maybe I missed out.
+I think you said some number, but maybe it’s not very clear because I think the price growth was negative.
+So any color on the volume growth ex of Jammu?

-So as you said Saket on an ear on year basis at Jammu our volume growth is a range around 6% to 10%.
+So as you said, Saket, on a year-on-year basis ex Jammu, our volume growth in the range of around 6% to 10%.

 Saket

-Okay, 6 to 10%.
-And sir, Saron is part of CDM or is it part of branded generics?
+Okay.
+6% to 10%.
+And sir, Sharon is part of CDMO or is it part of Branded Generics?

 Saket

-Normally we prefer not to go to that.
-That.
-So we prefer to report our revenues on CDM at a brandigenry level.
+So normally, we prefer not to go to that.
+So we prefer to report our revenues on CDMO and the Branded Generic level.

 Saket

 Fair point, sir.
-And sir, you must have gotten some tailwind of API prices in the branded business, right?
-Because they are the API price.
-Lowering API prices helps your margins.
+And sir, you must have gotten some tailwind of API prices in the Branded business, right?
+Because there, the API prices — lowering API prices helps your margins.
 Is that a fair assumption?

-So basically we are not the friendly integrated company in our branded genius business.
-Also there are two categories.
-One is our trade generics and one is our on brand export business.
-Fit in that category and normally there also the price pricing of our product is based on the API Prices.
+So basically, we are not the frontly integrated company.
+In our Branded Generics business also, there are two categories.
+One is our trade generics and one is our own brand export business sit in that category.
+And normally, there also the pricing of our product is based on the API prices.

 Saket

-Okay, fair point, sir.
-Fair point.
-Yeah.
-Oh, okay.
-Yeah, thanks.
+Okay.
+Yeah, thanks, sir.
 Thanks for the opportunity and appreciate your answers.

 Thank you.